Terry Bickers: Levitation

 In 1990, Bickers formed the psychedelic rock band Levitation with drummer David Francolini, former Cardiacs guitarist Bic Hayes, multi-instrumentalist Robert White (later of The Milk and Honey Band) and bass player Joe Allen (who went on to join Strangelove and was replaced by Laurence O'Keefe).
 As well as playing guitar, Bickers took on the role of lead singer in the band.
 The band quickly became known for their intense collective playing, and were hailed in both the underground and mainstream music press as new psychedelic heroes as well as potential rehabilitators of progressive rock.
 Levitation recorded a number of EPs (including the Coppelia EP, heralded by Melody Maker as "this generation's Marquee Moon,") and two albums – Coterie and Need For Not.

 With Bickers already notorious for his time with House of Love, Levitation gained a good deal of press attention very quickly.
 Despite the band's collective approach (and Bickers' insistence that Levitation was a democracy), much of this attention was focussed on the eminently quotable Bickers himself.
 In interviews with the music press, Bickers would provide career-friendly quotes by, for example, citing an interest in the then-current dance and rave music scenes as well as the indie-rock and psychedelic music movements.
 However, he was equally likely to suggest that Levitation were considering performing in masks or carrying out a concert tour of Britain via canal, or to raise esoteric ideas such as Gaia theory or the possibilities of communicating with dolphins.
 Although reviewers continued to praise his skill as a musician, his schemes and philosophical ideas (though presented with sincerity) led to him being mocked and caricatured for his apparent eccentricity, leading to his reputation and nickname as "Bonkers Bickers".

-Despite rave reviews and an excellent reputation as a live band, plus a growing fanbase, the band's career was set back by Bickers's refusal to tour America following an incident on the band's first American tour in which the band was caught in crossfire during a gun battle between police and a criminal gang.
+Despite rave reviews and an excellent reputation as a live band, plus a growing fanbase, the band's career was set back by Bickers' refusal to tour America following an incident on the band's first American tour in which some of the band were caught in crossfire during a gun battle between police and a criminal gang.
 This led to tension between Bickers and the other members, culminating in Bickers departing the band, acrimoniously, in 1993.
 Bickers famously quit Levitation onstage during a London concert, announcing "We've lost it, haven't we?"
 Bic Hayes would later comment "It had happened a few times before that last gig but I think that we all knew very early on at (that) one that there was no going back again."

-Years later, Bickers would speak about his departure with regret and shame, but claim that his mounting depression had had much to do with the manner of his departure.
+Years later, Bickers would speak about his departure with regret and shame, but in his defence claim that he had been unhappy with the band's musical direction and wanted to spend more time with his family.
+Since this time Bickers has committed to a clean and healthy living lifestyle.
 In 2018 he amicably reunited onstage with his former Levitation bandmate Bic Hayes, when he guested for the first time with the latter's psychedelic band ZOFFF.